Wes Ferrell: Early life

 Wesley Cheek Ferrell was born on February 2, 1908, in Greensboro, North Carolina, to Rufus Benjamin "Lonnie" and Alice Clara Carpenter.
 His father was employed by the Southern Railroad, and the family lived on a 160-acre dairy farm that was also used to grow crops such as hay and tobacco.
-Wes was the fifth of seven children, all boys.
+Wes was the fifth of seven children who were all boys.
 They each played baseball for the local high school team, and two others went on to enjoy long careers in baseball: Rick, a Hall of Fame catcher, and George, an 18-year minor league veteran.

 Wesley starred in baseball and basketball while playing for Guilford High School, and later for the Oak Ridge Military Academy in 1926.
 He was soon noticed by Bill Rapp, a scout for the Cleveland Indians, and in 1927 they, as well as the Detroit Tigers, offered him a contract while he was playing for a semi-professional team in East Douglas, Massachusetts.
 He chose the Indians, and joined the team for the remainder of the 1927 season.
 He made his Major League Baseball debut on September 9, 1927, pitching a single inning against the Boston Red Sox, and gave up three earned runs.
 Although, he initially made the Indians' roster in 1928, he was soon demoted to the Terre Haute Tots, of the Illinois–Indiana–Iowa League.
 He pitched well for the Tots, winning 20 games against eight losses, and had a 2.74 earned run average.
 In September, he was re-called to majors, and pitched two games before the season ended.
 He started both games, completed one of them, and while he pitched well, he received the loss in both.